 Fear (March 2, 1946)

-Released on March 2, 1946: A college student kills a pawn broker to get enough money to finish school, and experiences great fear as the cops play a cat-and-mouse game with him.
+Released on March 2, 1946: (running time 1 hour and 8 minutes) A college student kills a pawn broker to get enough money to finish school, and experiences great fear as the cops play a cat-and-mouse game with him.

 Produced by Lindsley Parsons

 Directed by Alfred Zeisler

 Written by Fyodor Dostoevsky with screenplay by Dennis J. Cooper and Alfred Zeisler

 The Actors: Peter Cookson (Larry Crain), Warren William (Police Captain Burke), Anne Gwynne (Eileen Stevens), Francis Pierlot (Professor Stanley), Nestor Paiva (Detective Shaefer), James Cardwell (Ben, a student), Almira Sessions (Mrs. Williams, landlady), William Moss (Al), Harry Clay (student), Johnny Strong (student), Ernie Adams (house painter), Charles Calvert (Doc), Phyllis Ayres (pedestrian), Tony Barrett (narrator), Ken Broeker (uniformed officer), Fairfax Burger (magician), James Conaty (man in police station), Chester Conklin (railroad switchman), Bubbles Hecht (blonde), Hy Jason (pedestrian), Carl M. Leviness (tailor), Darren McGavin (blonde student), Pat McKee (second bartender at the Sea Hawk), Winnie Nard (pedestrian), Paul Newlan (first bartender at the Sea Hawk), Jack Richardson (pedestrian), Cedric Stevens (unknown), Brick Sullivan (policeman), Lee 'Lasses' White (janitor)

 Free Download of the classic movie Fear